- Do Ark Shower Screens let any water out?

 My toilet/vanity is very close to my tub.
 Will a shower screen work?

 - It is very common for the bathtub to be next to a toilet or vanity preventing the shower screen from swinging very far.
 However the majority of customers enter and exit the bathtub through the open end to take a shower, so the glass isn't moved regularly.
 Some people move the glass to access the controls but normally there is enough clearance for this purpose.
 It is worth considering using an adhesive bumper to prevent the glass from bumping directly into the vanity or toilet, particularly if the vanity has a stone countertop.
 These can often be found at hardware stores and Bumper Specialities has a wide selection.

 How far does the shower screen swing in/out?

-- The shower screen can swing all the way in or out (until it is parallel with the wall), unless something is in the way (e.g. the toilet).
+- The shower screen can swing all the way in or out (until it is parallel with the wall), unless something is in the way (e.g. the toilet), which there usually is.
 See photos below:

 Do I need to specify left or right hand?

 - No, the door can be installed on the left or the right.

 I have a one-piece tub surround.
 Will your shower screens work with this?